-MA students do not ordinarily take Independent Study courses while they are preparing for the MA exam.
+Graduate students do not ordinarily take Independent Study courses.
+They can do it only under authorization of the DGS.

 ACADEMIC COURSES

 Please consult the Model Curricula in the pages that follow for the preferred schedule of courses for both the full-time MA and the full-time PhD student.
 Part-time students and students with special programs will consult with the DGS to make other plans for the completion of their degree requirements.